Yuvrajraja/AIML_project/README.md

 contest1 to contest10: Numerical scores or ranks obtained by each user across 10 different contests, reflecting their performance over time.

 # instructions to run the program
+1->Clone the Repository:

+1.1->Open VS Code and open a new terminal .
+Run the following command to clone the repository:

+bash

+git clone <repository_url>

+1.2->Download the Notebook:

+After cloning, navigate to the project folder in VS Code where the 2.ipynb file is located.

-1->Download the Notebook: Download 2.ipynb from this repository.
+2->Open the Notebook:

-2->Open in VS Code: Launch VS Code, open 2.ipynb in the editor.
+In VS Code, locate 2.ipynb in the file explorer and open it in the editor.

-3->Run All Cells: In the top menu, select Run > Run All Cells to execute the code.
+2.1->Install Required Libraries:

-To download all the libraries for running the program, run the below command in terminal.
+The following command will install all necessary libraries for the program.

-bash Code
+bash code

 pip install -r requirements.txt

+Run All Cells:

+In the notebook, go to the top menu and select Run > Run All Cells to execute the code sequentially.

 ## accuracy of our model
 98.49548645937813 %